 Holly Reid (Class of 2004) | @hollyereid

-Communications Officer, B.C.
-Government and Service Employees’ Union (BCGEU)
+Communications Officer, BC General Employees' Union

 At the BCGEU, one of B.C.’s largest unions, Holly is response for a wide range of communications initiatives, from preparing internal communications to contributing content to online and print publications.